Alloysj/MATIS-RE/README.md

 - For automated tests, add scripts to the respective `package.json` files (the project currently relies on manual QA and API smoke tests).

 ## Deployment Notes
-- Host the backend on a Node-compatible environment (Render, Railway, Supabase Edge Functions, etc.) with environment variables configured as above.
+- Host the backend on a Node-compatible environment (Render, Railway, Fly.io, etc.) with environment variables configured as above.
 - Ensure your public backend URL is registered as the `MPESA_CALLBACK_URL` so Safaricom can reach the `/api/finance/mpesaCallback` endpoint.
 - Serve the frontend as a static bundle (Vite build output) via your preferred hosting provider (Netlify, Vercel, S3/CloudFront, and similar).
 - Set up HTTPS for both backend and frontend; Safaricom requires secure callback URLs in production.